Tracker tariff explained

 - you would prefer a fixed-rate or price-cap-linked tariff for peace of mind

-Smart meter requirements
+Smart meter requirements and billing evidence

 You need a smart meter that Octopus can connect to.
 Octopus says Tracker needs either a second-generation SMETS2 meter or some first-generation SMETS1 meters, including Secure-branded meters it can connect to.